Indianapolis Indians: International League (1998–present)

 At the end of the 2015 season, Indianapolis was tied with the Columbus Clippers for first.
 Per the league's playoff procedures, the teams were declared co-champions of the Western Division, and the Indians lost the tiebreaker to be seeded as the wild card team.
 The won their semifinals series against the Scranton/Wilkes-Barre RailRiders, 3–0, but lost the IL title versus Columbus Clippers, 3–2.
 They returned to the postseason in 2017 as Western Division champions but were eliminated in the semifinals by Durham, 3–1.
 The Indians did not qualify for the postseason from 2018 to 2019.
 The start of the 2020 season was initially postponed due to the COVID-19 pandemic before being cancelled altogether.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Indians were placed in the Triple-A East.
 They also extended their Professional Development License with Pittsburgh through 2030.
 No playoffs were held to determine a league champion; instead, the team with the best regular-season record was declared the winner.
 Indianapolis ended the season in 11th place with a 57–62 record.
 However, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch in which all 30 Triple-A clubs competed for the highest winning percentage.
 Indianapolis finished the tournament tied for 18th place with a 4–5 record.
 In 2022, the Triple-A East became known as the International League, the name historically used by the regional circuit prior to the 2021 reorganization.
 After the 2025 season, the Indians unveiled a new logo set, marking their first logo change since 1996, when they still played in the American Association.
+These logos include American Indian alternate logos.